Plugin Development

 # In your playground project directory

-# Set ROZENITE_DEV_MODE to your plugin name to force load it in dev mode
+# Set ROZENITE_DEV_MODE to your plugin package name (from package.json) to load it in dev mode

 # Or if using Expo